hustlei/QssStylesheetEditor/readme.md

 + Qss code highlight and code folding
 + Automatic completion
-+ In-time preview
++ In-time preview, Almost all of the qtwidgets can be previewed
-+ Almost all of the qtwidgets can be previewed
++ Custom ui code preview
 + Customize variables and reference in Qss
 + Change variable color through color dialog box
-+ Reference image by relative path
++ Reference image by relative path or in resource files
-+ Reference image in resource files
++ Reference QPalette, and change QPalette via color dialog box
 + Switch different system themes (xp, vista etc.)
 + Internationalization
-  + Now Chinese and English translations are available
+  + Now English Chainese and Russian translations are available

 # Platform